The Sopranos: Season 5 (2004)

-A string of new characters is introduced, including Tony's cousin Tony Blundetto, who simultaneously along with other Mafiosi, is released from prison.
+A string of new characters are introduced, including Tony's cousin Tony Blundetto, who simultaneously along with other Mafiosi, is released from prison.
 Among the others released are former DiMeo crime family capo Michele "Feech" La Manna, Lupertazzi family capo Phil Leotardo, and semi-retired Lupertazzi consigliere Angelo Garepe.
 Tony offers Tony B a job, but he respectfully declines, as he is determined to lead a straight life.
 He initially begins to take courses to earn a degree in massage therapy and aspires to open up a massage parlor.
 After Carmine Lupertazzi dies of a stroke, his death leaves a vacancy for the boss of the Lupertazzi family, which will soon be fought over by underboss Johnny Sack and Carmine's son Carmine Lupertazzi Jr. After Feech proves to be an insubordinate presence, Tony arranges for him to be sent back to prison by setting him up with stolen property, violating his parole.

 The war between Johnny Sack and Carmine Jr. begins when Johnny has Phil kill "Lady Shylock" Lorraine Calluzzo.
 Tony B's attempt to stay straight comes to a head when he gets into a brawl with his employer.
 Angelo, who was a good friend to Tony B in prison, and Lupertazzi capo Rusty Millio offer Tony B the job of taking out Joey Peeps in retaliation for Lorraine's death.
 Tony B initially declines but, desperate to earn, accepts the job.
 He catches Joey outside a bordello, shoots him, and quickly flees the scene.
 Johnny believes Tony B is involved and retaliates by having Phil and his brother Billy Leotardo kill Angelo.
 Tony B finds the Leotardo brothers and opens fire, killing Billy and wounding Phil.

 Separated from Carmela, Tony is living at his parents' house.
 Carmela, the sole authority figure in the home, becomes frustrated as her rules lead A.J. to resent her so she allows him to live with his father.
 She has a brief relationship with Robert Wegler, A.J.'s guidance counselor; he breaks it off abruptly when he suspects that she is manipulating him to improve A.J.'s grades.
 Tony and Carmela reconcile; Tony promises to be more loyal and agrees to pay for a piece of real estate Carmela wishes to develop.